viktor-ferenczi/performance-improvements/README.md

 # Space Engineers Performance Improvements Plugin

-## Features
-- `MySpinWait` optimization (lower CPU consumption during heavy load, but potentially higher simulation wall clock time)
-- Suppressing useless updates during grid merge and paste (about twice as fast for grids with lots of terminal blocks)
-- Reducing CPU load of network statistics updates (saves ~50% constant load on a CPU core)
+**Scroll down for:**
+- List of features
+- Their technical details

-**Please see below** for the technical details and the **Keen bug tickets to vote on**.
+- Keen bug tickets to vote on

-More optimizations are planned.
+More performance fixes and optimizations are planned.

 ## Prerequisites
 - [Space Engineers](https://store.steampowered.com/app/244850/Space_Engineers/) with [Plugin Loader](https://steamcommunity.com/sharedfiles/filedetails/?id=2407984968) or